pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

 EXPLAIN
 -------
-Returns Logical Plan of the query.
+Returns the Polars execution plan for a given SQL query.

 **Example:**

 .. code-block:: sql

-    EXPLAIN SELECT * FROM df
+    EXPLAIN SELECT * FROM some_table

 .. _show_tables:

 SHOW TABLES
 -----------
-Display the list of tables in the context.
+Returns a list of all tables registered in the given context.

 **Example:**